 Enjoy a wine tasting in the Clare Valley, before a stop at the historic town of Quorn.
 Bed down under the stars for a one-of-a-kind overnight experience.

 Day 7 Outback (1B,1L,1D)

 Head to Wilpena Pound for a walk to a natural amphitheatre sacred to the Aboriginal Adnyamathana people.
 Learn about Aboriginal art and early settler history.
-Opt for a scenic flight over the area.
+Sleep at a working outback station.

 Day 8 William Creek (1B,1L,1D)

 Travel along the Old Ghan Railway route—the Oodnadatta Track.
-Marvel at ruins of early settler sites, visit the Arabunna Aboriginal Centre, cross the dingo fence and trek to the edge of the great salt lake of Lake Eyre.
-Relax in remote thermal springs.
+Marvel at ruins of early settler sites, visit the Arabunna Aboriginal Centre, cross the dingo fence and opt for a scenic flight over the great salt lake of Lake Eyre.

 Day 9 Coober Pedy (1B)

 Cross the outback on a rugged track to Coober Pedy, the world's opal mining capital.
 After a guided tour of a mine, escape the heat like the locals by spending the night underground.